nm2107/Pioneer-DJM-850-driver-reverse-engineering/README.md

 ## Thank yous

-Thank to the following people and groups for their advices :
+Thanks to the following people and groups for their advices :

 - Franta for his article on [reverse engineering the Pioneer DJM-250MK2](https://blog.frantovo.cz/c/387/Pioneer%20DJ%20DJM-250MK2%20support%20in%20the%20Linux%20kernel).
 - Mixxx community.